yro7/panglot-public/README.md

 # Panglot

-An open-source, LLM-powered language learning engine that generates exercises and extracts linguistic features from any language.
+An open-source, LLM-powered language learning engine that generates exercises and extracts linguistic features from any language for pedagogical purposes.

+The project is entirely source/target language-agnostic but still leverages the specific traits of each language to generate tailored exercises based on users' progression.

+The engine is compatible with Anki, you can export .apkg and import them to your local collection :)

 ## Architecture